 Date Content Text materials (Goldstein, 2015.
 Second Custom Edition).
-Sept 15 (Be sure to attend.
-Lectures start on the first day because we will be having the first exam on Oct 6) Introduction to Perception Review: Understanding and measuring the neural basis of perception (the action potential) Chapter 1 to page 12 pp. 35-40 of Chapter 2 Chapter 1 pp 12-17: Measuring Perception.
-Appendix on Signal Detection (pp. 395-400) Sept 22 Measuring Perception Introduction to Vision Appendix on Signal Detection (pp. 395-400)
+Jan 12, 14 (Be sure to attend.
+Lectures start on the first day Introduction to Perception Review: Understanding and Chapter 1 because we will be having the first exam on Jan 28) measuring the neural basis of perception (the action potential) Appendix on Signal Detection (pp. 395-400) Top Hat practice (before the official beginning on Jan 14) Measuring Perception Introduction to Vision